 A right-of-way is a particular type of easement, which allows the owners of one property - the 'dominant' party - to have vehicle and/or pedestrian access over a portion of another property - the 'servient' party.

 Generally any change requires the agreement of both the dominant and servient parties.
 The Council permission may also be required if the right-of-way was a condition of a subdivision consent.

 The Tasman Resource Management Plan has minimum formation standards for rights-of-way which we can require as a condition of any consent to create a right-of-way.
-Please refer to the Engineering Standards for construction details for right-of-ways.
+Please refer to the Land Development Manual for construction details for right-of-ways.

 |Esplanade reserves or strips||

 If your subdivision has land adjacent to the coast or riverbank, then the Council will consider if an esplanade reserve or esplanade strip is needed for future public access or the protection of conservation values.